Find Local Assistance to Pay Your Rent and Utility Bills

 Don’t Lose Your House or Apartment Because of Covid-19

 You may be eligible for grant assistance that doesn’t have to be paid back.

 The Housing Authority, on behalf of the City of Bakersfield and County of Kern, has a program to provide financial assistance for your rent and utility bills, including past-due bills.

 Rent and Utility Assistance is available for current and past-due bills

-Assistance from the Housing Authority is available until September 30, 2025, or sooner if funds run out.
+Assistance from the Housing Authority is available until funds run out.
 If you are eligible, you may receive up to 12 months of assistance, plus an additional 3 months to help ensure you’re able to remain in your house or apartment.